flux-rs/flux/README.md

 Be sure that the `liquid-fixpoint` and `z3` executables are in your $PATH.

-## Build Instructions
+## Installing

-The only way to test Flux is to build it from source.
+The only way to use `flux` is to build it from source.

 First you need to clone this repository